cl4cnam/funcSug/README.md

 (and [test it](https://cl4cnam.github.io/Memory2/memory.html)) or read this [post](https://trio.discourse.group/t/structured-concurrency-for-gui-programming-without-concurrency/488).

 It's loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.
 It adheres to "[structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency)" principles.
 It doesn't use OS threads.
 It doesn't aim to improve speed of execution.

-For now, it's just a quick and dirty interpreter but it works enough to be appreciated.

 ## Compare
 <table>